 - Hacking or other forms of cheating.

-Though from a moral standpoint it is clear that smurfing has no place in competitive gaming.
+With all that said, we think it’s clear that from a moral standpoint, it is clear that smurfing has no place in competitive gaming.
 It is a negative aspect that often drives away potential new professionals from the franchises in which it occurs.
-So we advise you to follow the guidelines to ensure less chance of an encounter with these nefarious characters and if you do encounter one, be sure to give it your all to give them a taste of their own medicine.
+So, we advise you to follow the guidelines to ensure less chance of an encounter with a CS:GO smurf.